Billionaire Profile

 Community Involvement

-Ilitch has shown a commitment to giving back to the community, supporting Detroit through various charitable initiatives.
+Giving back to the community through various charitable initiatives.